All Falls Down (Alan Walker song)

-"All Falls Down" is a song by British-Norwegian DJ and record producer Alan Walker, British DJ and producer Digital Farm Animals and American singer Noah Cyrus, and featuring Swedish singer Juliander.
-It was composed by Digital Farm Animals, Pablo Bowman, Sarah Blanchard and its producers Walker, Mood Melodies, Digital Farm Animals and the Six, with lyrics written by the Six, Bowman, Blanchard and Daniel Boyle.
-The song was released on 27 October 2017 via Mer Musikk and Ultra Music to mixed reviews from critics, who praised Cyrus's vocals but deemed the song inferior to Walker's previous songs.
+"All Falls Down" is a song by Norwegian DJ and record producer Alan Walker, British DJ and producer Digital Farm Animals, and American singer Noah Cyrus featuring Swedish singer Juliander.
+It was composed by Digital Farm Animals, Pablo Bowman, Sarah Blanchard and its producers Walker, Mood Melodies, Digital Farm Animals, and the Six, with lyrics written by the Six, Bowman, Blanchard, and Daniel Boyle.
+Mer Musikk and Ultra Music released it on 27 October 2017 as the lead single from Walker's debut album, Different World (2018).
+The song received mixed reviews from critics, who praised Cyrus's vocals but deemed the song inferior to Walker's previous songs.

 Background

 On 23 October 2017, Walker released a trailer for the single.
 Described as "an action-packed adventure of epic proportion" and "a real roller coaster affair" by critics, it features a variety of subplots, including romance, kidnapping, cult-like burials, "an Alan Walker-branded time capsule and explosions", as well as "flaming torches, desert landscapes, welded metal and a digital timer".
 On 25 October 2017, Walker revealed features on the song via social media.

 Walker offered in a press release: "With this record I got the opportunity to collaborate with some amazing artists.
 Noah Cyrus' voice is absolutely incredible!
 Ever since I first heard the topline, I've been in love with it and can't wait for my fans to hear it as well.
 It has a refreshing production that still fits well within my signature sound, which is important for me to maintain as I evolve as an artist."
 Cyrus added: "I've loved this record since the moment I heard it.
 It's amazing to be a part of this song with such a badass dude and it's really incredible to be a part of this project."